 We should expect in this future war to see this army made up of these peoples be utterly destroyed.
 The past Arab-Israeli wars are not a fulfillment.
 I believe we must look toward a future war involving these people, united in their training to cause the name of Israel to be forgotten.
 But when would this future war occur?
 The answer is that it has to occur while Iran exists in its current form, i.e. during the Second Signpost only.
 During the Third Signpost, Daniel 8 says that the current nation of Iran and its current regime will no longer exist.
 During the Third and Fourth Signposts, the Islamic political entities will be fighting each other.
 And during the Tribulation, where the Ezekiel 38 War occurs, the list of nations is different.

-What follows is pure speculation.
+What follows is pure speculation on my part.
 While Iran itself during the Second Signpost is conquering much of the Middle East using its IRGC and Basij paramilitary, the IRGC’s Quds Force will be behind the scenes ordering and guiding all of the forces of the peoples named, in a unified, coordinated attack on Israel.
 And they will be, as it says in Psalm 83, utterly destroyed.
 Whether by Israeli firepower or by God’s divine hand, this will happen.
 I believe it will actually be the latter because verse 15 calls for action by God – “pursue them with your tempest and terrify them with your storm.”

 One thing we can watch for to confirm that we are headed to this scenario is we should see increased activity in Jordan by the IRGC, prior to the Second Signpost.
 All the other peoples are already run by organizations with ties to the IRGC.